 Hello.
-Thanks for visiting my website
+Thank you for visiting my website

 I have a first-class MA in visual culture from Goldsmiths, and a BA in fine art and art history from Newcastle University.
-On top of my academic degrees, I’ve studied for several professional qualifications, resulting in certificates in copywriting, copy-editing and proofreading.
+I’ve spoken at universities including UCL and Goldsmiths, art galleries such as The Royal Standard, and delivered creative writing tutorials for Guardian Masterclasses.